How Much is the Minimum Wage?

 Employment at less than the minimum wage helps to preserve the jobs for workers in these categories.
-Subminimum wage employment is allowed only under certificates issued by the Wage and Hour Division
+Subminimum wage employment is allowed only under certificates issued by the Wage and Hour Division.

 Exceptions to Minimum Wage - Tips

-An employer of an employer who receives tips is required to pay $2.13 an hour in wages if that amount plus the tips received equals at least the federal minimum wage, the employee retains all tips and the employee customarily and regularly receives more than $30 a month in tips.
+An employer of an employee who receives tips is required to pay $2.13 an hour in wages if that amount plus the tips received equals at least the federal minimum wage, the employee retains all tips and the employee customarily and regularly receives more than $30 a month in tips.
 If an employee's tips combined with the employer's direct wages of at least $2.13 an hour do not equal the federal minimum hourly wage, the employer must make up the difference.

 Exceptions to Minimum Wage - Young Workers